infumap/infumap/docs/cli.md

 ### emergency

-Automates pulling the latest backup file for a specific user and bringing up a temporary local Infumap instance based on this.
+Automates pulling the latest backup file for a specific user and preparing a recovery directory based on this, in a user-specified directory.
 Use this command in the event there is a problem with your server that you can't resolve quickly and you need to urgently access information in Infumap.
 This command is also useful as simple a disaster recovery test.
 Since there are a lot of parameters, it's a good idea to have a simple shell script set up so that you can act quickly if/when the time comes.
+This command does not start the web server; after setup, run:
+`infumap web --settings <directory>`.

 - **--s3-backup-endpoint:** As per your Infumap settings.
 - **--s3-backup-region:** As per your Infumap settings.